Part IV

 The Concept of Internal Union

-When an individual integrates their inner structure and flow qualities, they move towards:
+When an individual integrates their inner structure and flow qualities, they move toward:

 Mirrors in Mystical Traditions